Skip to main content

 Prerequisites: Students must have completed the Form 5 Pre-Q Digital Art or Form 5 Pre-Q Fine Arts programme or may be admitted on application to the Head of Art with a suitable portfolio of work.
 A computer at home is useful.

 Restrictions: Students who wish to take AS Digital Art Photography cannot also choose AS Digital Art Design.
-Students can only select ONE AS Level Art subject.

 Recommended achievement levels: